SHTOOLS/SHTOOLS/docs/pages/mydoc/using-with-f95.md

 export SHTOOLSLIBPATH = "/usr/local/lib"
 export SHTOOLSMODPATH = "/usr/local/include"
 ```
-In addition, most routines require linking to the fast Fourier transform package [FFTW](http://www.fftw.org), and the linear algebra packages [LAPACK](https://www.netlib.org/lapack/) and [BLAS](https://www.netlib.org/blas/).
+In addition, most routines require linking to libraries that are compatible with the fast Fourier transform package [FFTW](http://www.fftw.org), and the linear algebra packages [LAPACK](https://www.netlib.org/lapack/) and [BLAS](https://www.netlib.org/blas/).
+SHTOOLS is compatible with the FFT routines in Intel's [MKL](https://software.intel.com/en-us/mkl) library.
+Furthermore, it is noted that there are many different system optimized versions of LAPACK and BLAS, some of which may be pre-installed on your machine.

 Typical examples of compiling and linking a program `MyProgram.f95` to the necessary library and module files are given below for several common compilers.

 ### gfortran
 ```bash